 A designated AONB (Area of Outstanding National Beauty) this coastal area is full of beautiful walks and geological marvels.
 Photos incoming..
 I love to include my own and this is definitely on my list.

 The nearest castle that I’ve personally been to is the Merthyr Morlais ruins.
-Per Wiki it is a 13th century castle, and I’d need to look at the map again but it’s less than half an hour drive I believe from the cottage and makes fantastic walking and views.
+Per Wiki it is a 13th century castle, and I’d need to look at the map again and makes fantastic walking and views.
+I’d highly recommend checking out what else is in the area on our Air B&B guide when you do this trip or combining it with one of the other attractions.